 Casari indicates that there is more to count data than raw counts.
 While Casari covers many aspects, this blog post will provide highlights on how binarization and binning are techniques useful for addressing count data.
 Binarization is the process of converting raw data into binary values to “efficiently represent raw data as a presence”.
 For example, this is potentially useful when making song recommendations.
 Instead of focusing on one the raw counts or the number of times someone listened to a song, it is potentially useful to consider “the effectiveness of scale” and how “ it’s probably more efficient just to understand someone likes or does not like a song and then you can represent that as a 0 or 1”.
 This technique provides “more efficient representation of the raw count as well as a more robust measure of the raw count”.

 Binning, or quantizing, is a technique that groups counts into a number of “bins” that remove count values.
-This technique to useful to contain the scale as “a lot of machine learning models have a real challenge dealing with these long tail distributions so when you have raw counts that span several orders of magnitude that exist within the variable you’re trying to work with, at it’s better to start looking at how you can transform this feature and how you can contain the scale by quantizing the count”.
+This technique is useful to contain the scale as “a lot of machine learning models have a real challenge dealing with these long-tail distributions so when you have raw counts that span several orders of magnitude that exist within the variable you’re trying to work with, and it’s better to start looking at how you can transform this feature and how you can contain the scale by quantizing the count”.

 “evaluations of health or trying to understand like disease modeling.
 It might make more sense to look at things like across a lifespan the different stages of life and development in which case you may have bends that are as small as months years or decades…. understand that when you’re looking at the binning you should really try to look more at the context of the variable underneath it”.